 As a parent, you want your little one to be safe and comfortable while sleeping, whether on his own or with you.
 So, depending on where you stand on the co-sleeping debate, a baby crib can be one of the biggest expenses of having a baby.

 There are several factors to consider when buying a crib for your little one.
-However, the immense choices of baby crib Singapore stores offer can an be overwhelming and downright confusing.
+However, the immense choices of baby cot Singapore stores offer can be overwhelming and downright confusing.

 There are four major types of baby cribs available in the market.

-The next most popular type of crib, drop side cribs can make moving baby in and out easier because as the name suggests, either one or even both sides of the rails can be lowered down.
+The next most popular type of crib, drop-side cribs can make a moving baby in and out easier because as the name suggests, either one or even both sides of the rails can be lowered down.
 This is an especially handy feature if you choose to have the crib pushed right up to your bedside so you can co-sleep.